 Applying to 7-year med programs?
-We’ll take you all the way.
+Here's what you need to know.

-Applying to BSMD programs is not quite the same as applying to regular colleges.
+Applying to BSMD programs is not quite the same as applying to most colleges.
 BSMD admissions officers are looking for different traits, so essays needs to be written with different considerations in mind.
-Our team has been through the process and can help show you the right essay technique.
+We've worked with hundreds of students, so we know what admissions officers are looking for.

-Just as BSMD admissions officers are looking for different things in the essays, so too are they looking for different things on your resume.
-We'll show you which activities should be highlighted to signal your suitability for a BSMD program.
+Just as BS MD admissions officers are looking for certain narratives in the essays, so too are they looking for specific experiences on your resume.
+We'll show you which activities should be highlighted to signal your suitability for a BS MD program.

 Practice is critical to hone the skills you’ll learn in the first session.
 Our interview program includes four mock interview sessions, in which you will simulate actual interviews conducted by our interview specialists.
 Each mock interview will present you with real questions you will be asked on the big day and concludes with an in-depth analysis of each answer you give.